Metal-Insulator Transition with Charge Fractionalization: Two Parton constructions

-In the experiment reported on the MoTe$_2$/WSe$_2$ moir\'{e} superlattice, deep inside the metallic phase the value of resistivity suggests that disorder in the system is not playing a dominant role, and the continuous MIT is mainly driven by the interaction~\cite{tmdmit1}.
+In the experiment on the MoTe$_2$/WSe$_2$ moir\'{e} superlattice, it was reported that disorder in the system is playing a perturbative role, and the continuous MIT is mainly driven by the interaction~\cite{tmdmit1}.
 However, the reported resistivity $\rho$ increases rapidly with the tuning parameter (the displacement field) near the MIT.
-The bare value of $\rho$ near and at the MIT is significantly greater than $h/e^2$ (\cxb{and significantly larger than the computed value of $\rho_b \sim R^{(0)} h/e^2$ mentioned above}), and it is clearly beyond the Mott-Ioffe-Regel limit, i.e. the system near and at the MIT is a ``bad metal"~\cite{badmetal,badmetal2}.
-Hence the resistivity jump $\Delta \rho_b$ at the MIT is likely significantly larger than $h/e^2$.
+The bare value of $\rho$ near and at the MIT is significantly greater than $h/e^2$ (and significantly larger than the computed value of $\rho_b \sim R' h/e^2$ mentioned above), and it is clearly beyond the Mott-Ioffe-Regel limit, i.e. the system near and at the MIT is a very ``bad metal"~\cite{badmetal,badmetal2}.
 This suggests that the MIT is not a simple SF-MI transition of $b$, or in other words $b$ should be ``much less conductive" compared with what was predicted in construction-I considered in previous literature.
 We will demonstrate that construction-II can potentially address the large resistivity at the MIT.
 The most basic picture is that, since $b_1$ and $b_2$ are both at half-filling, the LSM theorem~\cite{LSM,hastings} dictates that the Mott insulator phase of each flavor of boson cannot be a trivial insulator, namely the Mott insulator must either be a density wave that spontaneously breaks the translation symmetry, or have topological order.
-In either case, The MIT is not a simple 3D XY transition, and the most prominent feature of the transition is that, the bosonic parton number (or the electric charge) must further fractionalize.
+In either case, the MIT is not a simple 3D XY transition, and the most prominent feature of the transition is that, the bosonic parton number (or the electric charge) must further fractionalize.